rikgriffin/TabsGadget/README.md

 Note that to run "make clean", you need an "rm" command on your Run$Path which behaves similarly to the unix/linux "rm".
 You also need a "trim" command which is used to snip off the "Dynamic dependencies" part of the Makefile.
 I'll upload BASIC version of these commands to github, but someone will probably come up with a better system.

-Also note that you may need to create a directory called "o" for the compiler to put object files in to - this directory exists in the repo but seems to get lost if you download a ZIP archive.
+Also note that you may need to create a directory called "o" for the compiler to put object files in to.

 Rik Griffin Jan 2022